greenideas/school-notes/2012/Fall/Torts/Torts & Compensation - Dobbs.markdown

 	* Did the sexual contact amount to consent to the battery.

 * **Holding**
-	* No. There can be no consent to battery,
+	* No. Consent to sexual contact is not consent for battery.

 * **Dissent**
 	* Authority of a jailer over a prisoner invalidates any expression of consent by the prisoner.